NexPlayer/Android-SDK/advanced.md

 This method determines whether timed text (TTML) in content is displayed automatically or not.

-It corresponds to thetts:displayattribute, and allows certain text to be displayed in timed intervals while other text remains on the screen.
+It corresponds to the tts:displayattribute, and allows certain text to be displayed in timed intervals while other text remains on the screen.

 **Returns**

-TRUE if timed text (TTML) is labeledauto, or FALSE if it is labelednone.
+TRUE if timed text (TTML) is labeled auto, or FALSE if it is labeled none.

-#### boolean isDrawBackground ( introw,intcol)
+#### boolean isDrawBackground (int row, int col)

 This determines if the background of the character in CEA 608 closed captions is to be displayed or not (FULL mode).